jsaurabh/dl-ub/index.md

 Welcome to UB Deep Learning!

 We're a bunch of students from UB interested in deep learning.
 With the excitement around deep learning, we thought it was time to bring people with similar interests under one roof.
-Our goal is to increase of students who are exposed to DL through:
+Our goal is to increase the number of students who are exposed to DL through:
 - Content
 - Competitions
 - Collaboration